Mediaset España

 Created in 1989 as Gestevisión Telecinco, it was then granted one of the first licenses for private free-to-air analogic terrestrial TV broadcasting in Spain.
 In 2009, already in the TDT transition era, Gestevisión agreed with PRISA's Sogecuatro to merge their businesses (most notably their flagship channels Telecinco and Cuatro), with Gestevisión absorbing Sogecuatro in exchange of a minor participation of PRISA as shareholder of Gestevisión.
-In 2011, the media conglomerate was renamed to Mediaset España Comunicación S.A.
-PRISA eventually sold its remaining shares in 2015.
+In 2011, the media conglomerate was renamed to Mediaset España Comunicación PRISA eventually sold its remaining shares in 2015.

 History

 1989–1993: The early years

 Gestevisión Telecinco was established on 10 March 1989, to participate in the government auction of broadcasting licenses announced by Felipe González's government following the Ley de Televisión Privada (Law of Commercial Television).
 Its first president was Germán Sánchez Ruipérez and, with a capital of 250 million pesetas, its shareholding was distributed as follows: